ODIMTA/SustainabilityAssessment/Case 1/README.md

 This repository contains the MATLAB code and data used to produce *case 1* results in the research article **"New probabilistic multi-criteria model for assessing the integral sustainability of private cars with different propulsion systems"** Cartelle Barros, J.J., Cardenal, J., de la Cruz López, M.P., del Caño Gochi, A. (2025) that is currently is under review for publication in the *Journal of Cleaner Production*

-##

-## Requirements

-* MATLAB R2022b or newer.

-##

 ## General description

-This repository contains the MATLAB code to reproduce published results of case 1
+This repository contains the MATLAB code to reproduce the published results of case 1

 It consists of a total of 11 MATLAB functions: